 The Importance of API Documentation

-Since APIs are designed to be consumed, it is important to make sure that the client, or consumer, is able to quickly implement your API and understand what is happening.
+Since APIs are designed to be consumed, it is important to make sure that the client, or consumer, is able to quickly implement an API and understand what is happening with it.
 Unfortunately, many APIs make implementation extremely difficult, defeating their very purpose.
 As you build out your API you want to ensure that you not only provide informational API documentation to help your developers integrate/ debug connections, but also return back relevant data whenever a user makes a call—especially a call that fails.

 While having a well formatted, coherent body response in your API documentation is extremely important (you want something that can easily be deserialized, iterated and understood), you’ll also want to provide developers with quick references as to what happened with the call, including the use of status codes.
 And in the case of a failure, you will want to provide descriptive error messages that tell the client not just what went wrong, but how to fix it.